texta-tk/texta-tk.github.io/source/terminology.rst

 MLP offers different analyzing options that give more features (information) for machine learning applications in TTK and helps to parse the information out of textual data user is interested in.
 Read more about the usage :ref:`here <mlp_p>`.

+.. _project_concept:

 Project
 ********

 Project is the main unit of access and management for datasets and resources (embeddings, text classifiers, etc.).
 A project is defined by its description, list of Elasticsearch indices related to the project (this is where the data is!), and a list of users who can access the project and it’s resources.
 All resources in TTK belong to some project and by adding or removing users, one can manage their access to the project.

+Project is active when it is chosen in the upper panel on the right.
+Read more about projects :ref:`here <project>`.

+.. _query_concept:

+Query
+******

+`Elasticsearch's query <https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html>`_ is basically a little json command that retrieves objects with given attributes from Elasticsearch.
+It can be thought of as subset of the dataset the query is performed on.
+Queries can be used in various Toolkit's tools and it can be saved under the :ref:`Searcher <search_concept>` as saved search for using it later or in other tools.

 .. _regex_tagger_concept:

 Regex Tagger
 *************

 Regex Tagger is a tool for tagging texts based on pattern matches.
 The user can define patterns (words/phrases/regexes) to search from the text and fine tune a variation of parameters to extract specific information and tag the text based on the information retrieved.
+Read more about its usage :ref:`here <regex_tagger>`.

 .. _regex_tagger_group_concept:

 Regex Tagger Group
 ************************

 Regex Tagger Group allows combining different Regex Taggers.
+Read more about its usage :ref:`here <regex_tagger_group>`.

 .. _reindexer_concept:

 Reindexer
 *********